 On paper, stage 18 is even harder.
 Taking in an elevation gain of more than 5,000 betres, the race travels from Salas to the Alto de Gamoniteiro.
 The last 15.9 kilometres climb at 9.1% to the line.

 The final stage of the 2021 Vuelta a España 2021 is an individual time trial.
-The undulating route is 33.7 kilometres before a finish in Santiago de Compestela.
+The undulating route is 33.7 kilometres long and finishes in Santiago de Compostella.

 Vuelta a España 2021: route, profiles, more